-A group of current and former employees filed the lawsuit last year, alleging some staffers at a Nampa juvenile detention facility sexually abused incarcerated youths.
-Their lawsuit also contends that the department is rife with cronyism, that employees are committing fraud and wasting money, and that managers failed to take action when one juvenile was caught inappropriately touching another.
+A group of current and former Juvenile Corrections employees filed the lawsuit last year alleging that some staffers at a Nampa juvenile detention facility sexually abused incarcerated youths, and that agency leaders knew about the abuse but didn't effectively act to stop it.
+The group also contends that the department is rife with cronyism, wastes taxpayer money and that managers failed to take action when one youth was caught inappropriately touching another.